-Remember the Old West, when fools often bought maps to gold mines hoping for quick riches?
+Remember the Old West, when naive speculators often bought maps to gold mines hoping for quick riches?

 How many maps did they sell and how many people were already there, if the mine really existed, mining all the gold?

 Intuitively, we could ask the same questions about cloud mining providers.

 If mining were profitable for the mining infrastructure owners, why would they rent it out at a fraction of the price of the mined cryptocurrencies?
 Why wouldn’t they mine for themselves?
 These are valid questions and the answer isn’t always 100% convincing.

 The explanation is that the mining infrastructure companies need some good old fashioned fiat money to honor their current expenses.
 In other words it’s a cash flow problem.